DrPH concentration in Implementation Science

 I. Required Courses for DrPH Implementation Science Concentration (7 credits):

-- TBA Implementation Science Concentration Seminar Series (1 credit) (4th Term)
+- Special Studies Implementation Science Concentration Seminar Series (1 credit, register one term, monthly)

 II.
 Students are required to take 9 or more credits in methodology and analysis courses.
 Course options include: